openx/mobile-android-sdk-doc/info/android-sdk-self-test.md

   | No impression or no click tracking recorded.                 |                                                              | Request resolution assistance through the [OpenX Support Community](https://community.openx.com/s/). |

-Ad Exception Types and Examples
+Ad exception types and examples
 --------------------------------------

 Exceptions can inform you of configuration issues or possible issues